-Although Suboxone is one of the widely used methods used for conventional detox programs, it only addresses the physical aspects of the opiate addiction while bypassing the emotional and mental aspects of drug addiction which are just as important if not more.
+Although Suboxone is one of the widely used methods used for conventional detox programs, it only addresses the physical aspects of opiate addiction while bypassing the emotional and mental aspects of drug addiction which are just as important if not more.
 On the other hand, natural drug detox recovery focuses on diet, nutrition, supplements, vitamins to cleanse and detoxify the client instead of simply switching them to a mild opiate to alleviate withdrawal symptoms which is usually one of the reasons for the failure of traditional treatment and recovery facilities.

 Additionally, a natural recovery detox program will incorporate behavioral steps that will educate the patient as to the benefits of undergoing detox naturally as well as addressing any underlying issues that may have led to opiate abuse in the first place when they enter a facility.
 The ultimate objective of addiction recovery starts first with a successful detox by accelerating the natural recovery process and not using an opiate-like Suboxone as a cure-all treatment long term with the higher risk of relapsing in the future.

 It is understandable that many opiate users desire to stop opiate consumption without going through the array of unwanted withdrawal symptoms that go along with a detox.
-However, it is wise to consider the lingering effects of taking Suboxone long term.
-There are a number of detox methods and options available to someone who needs help with an opiate addiction, and seeking help is the first and most important step that they can take toward recovery.
+However, it is wise to consider the lingering effects of taking Suboxone long-term.
+There are a number of detox methods and options available to someone who needs help with opiate addiction, and seeking help is the first and most important step that they can take toward recovery.

 When someone is addicted to drugs such as opiates, they can also develop a physical dependence on a substitute opiate as well over time.
 It is common knowledge that the detox process can create uncomfortable withdrawal symptoms.
 Suboxone withdrawal can last for months, and the risk of addiction stems from its largest active ingredient, Buprenorphine HCl, which is also an opiate.
 However, an individual can minimize the long-term risks of using Suboxone by choosing a detox recovery program that will treat several aspects of a drug addiction naturally to achieve recovery.